 Personality of the Singapura Cat:

-It is also amazing the places they can squeeze their little bodies.
-I have found one curled up asleep in an empty two litre ice-cream container and another in the sleeve of a jumper.
+- It is also amazing the places they can squeeze their little bodies.
+I have found one curled up asleep in an empty two-litre ice-cream container and another in the sleeve of a jumper.

-Singapuras are gentle, non-destructive yet very playful cats.
-However give them a toy, dangling from string or thin elastic and it will be chewed off in seconds flat, the toy, will then be whizzed away somewhere else to be played with.
+- Singapuras are gentle, non-destructive yet very playful cats.
+However give them a toy, dangling from a string or thin elastic and it will be chewed off in seconds flat, the toy, will then be whizzed away somewhere else to be played with.

-Singapuras are cheeky, lively, extremely curious, full of mischief, affectionate, intelligent, inquisitive, fun loving cats, which actively seek out human company.
+- Singapuras are cheeky, lively, extremely curious, full of mischief, affectionate, intelligent, inquisitive, fun-loving cats, which actively seek out human company.

-They are non confrontational and will rarely enter into a dispute or quarrel.
+- They are non-confrontational and will rarely enter into a dispute or quarrel.

 The Singapura is a great family pet, it gets along well with children and is an outgoing breed which thrives on companionship.
 If you are away from home for long periods then it it recommended your Singapura has a feline companion.
 Be it another Singapura or another breed.